moonbeam-foundation/moonbeam/README.md

 ### Prefunded Development Addresses

-Running Moonbeam in development mode will pre-fund several well-known addresses that (mostly) contain the letters "th" in their names to remind you that they are for ethereum-compatible usage.
+Running Moonbeam in development mode will pre-fund several well-known addresses that (mostly) contain the letter "th" in their names to remind you that they are for ethereum-compatible usage.
 These addresses are derived from
 Substrate's canonical mnemonic: `bottom drive obey lake curtain smoke basket hold race lonely fit walk`

 ```